35 Best Businesses To Start With 5k [Start Today]

 30. Freelance Writing

-Requirements: Strong writing skills, attention to detail, and willingness to share work with others
+Requirements: Strong writing skills, an eye for detail, and the courage to share your work with others.

 Expected Income: $66,935 a year